gfargo/digi-rain/readme.md

 ## Acknowledgments

 - Inspired by the iconic digital rain effect from The Matrix
-- Built with [Chalk](https://github.com/chalk/chalk) for terminal styling
+- Built with direct terminal manipulation for maximum performance
+- Uses [Chalk](https://github.com/chalk/chalk) for color support
 - Uses [node-emoji](https://github.com/omnidan/node-emoji) for emoji support
+- Special thanks to the cyberpunk genre for endless inspiration